Phnom Penh International Airport: History

 In March 2011, Air France began flights to Paris via Bangkok using Airbus A340s.
 The stopover changed to Ho Chi Minh City the following year.
 The route lasted until March 2013.

-In 2014 SCA and announced the start of the $100 million project to expand the passenger terminals at Phnom Penh and Siem Reap international airports to accommodate continued strong passenger growth.
+In 2014, SCA announced the start of the $100 million project to expand the passenger terminals at Phnom Penh and Siem Reap international airports to accommodate continued strong passenger growth.
 The project saw the extension of the parking lots and terminals, more check-in and immigration counters, and new baggage handling systems.
-Additionally, the commercial areas were enlarged to allow for more retail shops, new restaurants and food and beverage outlets, and mezzanine lounges to cater to first class and business travelers.
+Additionally, the commercial areas were enlarged to accommodate more retail shops, new restaurants and food and beverage outlets, and mezzanine lounges to serve first-class and business travelers.
 The expansions allowed the airport to double its capacity to handle 5 million passengers a year from 2.5 million passengers.

 In 2015, Cambodian opposition politician Son Chhay asked the government to rescind the concession agreement with SCA.
 He claimed that Cambodia "may be getting ripped off in the deal".

 In 2020, it was reported that SCA would lose the concession for Phnom Penh (along with Siem Reap) after plans were announced to build two new airports in those locations.
 However, SCA subsequently secured an MoU with State Secretariat of Civil Aviation to operate the new Phnom Penh Airport, Techo International Airport.

-On 16 May 2025, Prime Minister Hun Manet stated that Pochentong Airport is to be preserved as a historical site, recognizing its origin as the work of His Majesty King Father Norodom Sihanouk.
+On 16 May 2025, Prime Minister Hun Manet stated that Pochentong Airport would be preserved as a historical site, recognizing its origins as the work of His Majesty King Father Norodom Sihanouk.
 This preservation serves to protect significant infrastructure and to honor the nation's history and memory.